Radial perturbations of charged wormholes

 \prlsec{Spectral method.}

 In order to calculate the spectrum of quasinormal modes for the radial perturbations, we employ a spectral method.
-We introduce a compactificed radial coordinate, $x= (2/\pi) y$ for which $x(r=\pm\infty)=\pm1$.
+We introduce a compactified radial coordinate, $x= (2/\pi) y$ for which $x(r=\pm\infty)=\pm1$.
 Then we decompose the perturbations $F_i=\{F_0,F_2,u\}$ into

 where $N_p$ is the size of the grid, $C_{i,k}$ are the coefficients of the decomposition for the $i$-th function and $T_k(x)$ denotes the Chebyshev polynomials of the first kind.
 We discretize the domain by choosing a Gauss-Lobatto grid in $x$, casting the system as a quadratic eigenvalue problem: